 How long do I have to file a case?

 It depends upon the kind of case.
 Cases based on claims of negligence are generally controlled by a two year statute of limitations, though very limited circumstances may impact when the statute of limitations commences.
 Generally, if a lawsuit for a negligence claim is not filed within two years, you will, by law, be prevented from filing suit.
 If you suspect you may have a legal claim, it is always advisable to consult with a reputable firm immediately, for your own protection.

 If you cannot take my case, will you be honest about why?

 Yes.
-There are multiple reasons why a case cannot be pursued, and we will give you our honest opinion.
-While we cannot represent everyone who calls, we try to help everyone in some way.
+There are multiple reasons why a case cannot be pursued, and Mr. Dippel will give you his honest opinion.
+While the firm cannot represent everyone who calls, Mr. Dippel tries to help everyone in some way.